Chomenor/ioef-cmod/new-filesystem-readme.md

 - If you wish to override a shader from paks in baseq3, such as the ID paks, you need to copy the most recent version of every .shader file containing that shader into your mod, then modify the shader within those files.
 If you simply define the shader without following these steps, it will work on the new filesystem, but not the original filesystem.

 - Conversely, make sure you don't accidentally define unwanted shaders that conflict with the ID paks or earlier paks from your mod in arbitrary .shader files.
 These will be overridden in the original filesystem but will take effect on the new filesystem, which could lead to problems.

+# Cache Mechanisms

+This filesystem adds two types of caches to improve load times, an index cache and a memory cache.

+The index cache stores pk3 index data in a file called fscache.dat to reduce the initial game startup time.
+Cached data is matched to pk3s by filename, size, and timestamp, so it shouldn't cause problems when pk3s are modified.
+If you suspect the cache could be causing a problem, you can delete the cache file or disable it by setting "fs_index_cache" to 0 on the command line.

+The memory cache is used to keep previously accessed files in memory for faster access and reduce load times between levels.
+The size of this buffer is controlled by the "fs_read_cache_megs" cvar.
+The default is currently 64 for the client and 4 for the dedicated server.
+This value can be set to 0 to disable the cache altogether.

 # Debugging Cvars